CalGorm/Sea-Ice-AI-Classification/README.md

 - Five Random Forest seeds provide a repeatability check rather than evidence of universal superiority.
 - Timing and CodeCarbon values depend on the Colab runtime and hardware allocation.
 - The spatial rollout does not have independent ground truth across the full region.

+## Conclusion

+Random Forest provided the strongest overall accuracy-efficiency trade-off for this dataset.
+Its test accuracy of 93.42% was essentially the same as the ViT at 93.35%, while its mean prediction time was much lower.
+The CNN performed less well at 78.48% test accuracy.

+The spectral-band experiment also showed that all 21 bands were not necessary for comparable Random Forest performance in this case.
+Using Bands 1, 2, 3, 4 and 15 produced a mean accuracy of 93.66% across five seeds compared with 93.05% using all 21 bands, while reducing mean training time by 59.8% and measured training energy and CodeCarbon-estimated emissions by about 58.3%.
+These results suggest that, for this dataset, a simpler model with a smaller spectral input can achieve similar classification performance at lower computational cost, although further validation would be needed before generalising the result to other images, locations or conditions.